divio/customer-handbook/add-collaborator.rst

 A collaborator to be added to a project must be a member of the organisation the project belongs to.

-In the project's Dashboard, select *collaborators* and add a collaborator from the list of collaborators in the organisation to the project.
+In the project's Dashboard, select *collaborators* and click on the field under the *add available collaborators to this project*, choose the email of the collaborator and hit *add collaborators*.

 Remove collaborators
 --------------------

-To remove a collaborator from an organisation, in the organisation settings, select collaborators, and click the options menu for a particular collaborator and select *remove*.
+To remove a collaborator from an organisation, in the organisation settings, select collaborators, and click on the options menu for a particular collaborator and select *remove*.

-To remove a collaborator from a project, in the project's Dashboard, select *collaborators*, and click the options menu for a particular collaborator and select *remove*.
+To revoke access of a collaborator from a project, in the project's Dashboard, select *collaborators*, and hit the *delete icon* for a particular collaborator.